JosTheDude/developer-toolkit/README.md

 Built to work **out of the box** with most settings pre-configured.
 Feel free to modify as needed.
 See the mod list for full list of functionality, alongside feature list below.

 This modpack is based off of [Simply Optimized](https://modrinth.com/modpack/sop) to maximize performance.
+It has a lightweight performance imprint.

 ## List of Features
-- Connect to Servers Regardless of Version (1.7 to latest, bedrock, and more!) via ViaFabricPlus.
+- Connect to Servers Regardless of Version (1.7 to latest, bedrock, and more!)
 No more switching versions!
-- Easy to access to Minecraft-compatible fonts and symbols (Small Caps, Unicode symbols, etc.)
+- Easy to access to Minecraft-compatible fonts and symbols (Small Caps, Unicode symbols, etc.) No more hunting for working symbols!
 - Item, Entity, etc. NBT & Component Viewers (Component Viewers, NBT Viewers, etc.)
-- NBT Autocomplete for Relevant Commands
+- NBT Autocomplete for Commands
 - Improved Inventory Searching (Persistent Inventory Searching, Enable Operator Tab, Better Saved Hotbars to store items, and more!)
 - Improved Command Selections (UUID entity filtering, easy near checks)
 - Teleport Utilities (through commands, top commands, centering, all client-side)